admason/Cryptography/README.md

 Returns

-Whereby ‘a’  shift forward by one  ‘b’
-Whereby ‘b’  shift forward by one  ‘c’
+Whereby ‘a’ will shift the ASCII value forward by one position to ‘b’ Whereby ‘b’will shift the ASCII value forward by one position to ‘c’

-Whereby ‘b’  shift back by one ‘a’
-Whereby ‘c’  shift by one  ‘b’
+Whereby ‘b’ will shift the ASCII value backward by one position to ‘a’ Whereby ‘c’ will shift the ASCII value backward by one position to ‘b’

 The deciphered offers a means of checking the ciphertext will return to the original plaintext.

+TESTING:
-This may be furthermore checked by allowing the test
+This may be furthermore checked by directing the plaintext to read from the message.txt file, by using the code
+# src = open('C:/Users/.../message.txt','r')     (Replacing \ for /)
+# plaintext = src.read()

+The deciphered text should be the inverse of the plain text and the python code returns.
+	 deciphered:
+	 0123456789
+Uppercase alphabet
+ABCDEFGHIJKLMNOPQRSTUVWXYZ
+Lowercse alphabet
+abcdefghijklmnopqrstuvwxyz